Efficient Admin (a.k.a. Michelle) enjoys healthy cooking, and she has all of her salad and stew recipes memorized.

 - Once drained, add the vegetables back into the pot.
-Then add the butter, the fresh lemon juice, and the cheese.
+Then add the butter, lemon juice, and cheese.
 Cover until the cheese melts.

 - Once the cheese melts, stir everything together in the pot.
 Add salt and pepper to taste.
 If you like some extra butter flavor but don't want the calories, spray as much "I Can't Believe It's Not Butter" spray until your heart is content.
 It is ready to serve.
 Enjoy!

-Once the cheese melts, mix all ingredients together and it is ready to serve.
-Add salt and pepper to taste, and if you prefer, a spritz or two of "I Can't Believe It's Not Butter".
-Enjoy!!
+Once the cheese melts, mix all of the ingredients together and it is ready to serve.
+Add salt and pepper to taste, and if you prefer, a spritz or two of "I Can't Believe It's Not Butter."
+Enjoy!

 - Canned asparagus contains a large amount of added salt.

 - People with goiter should not eat too much from the brassica family.
-Some glucosinolates in brassicas break down into isothiocyanates, which prevent the thyroid gland from absorbing iodine.
+Some glucosinolates in brassicas break down into isothiocyanates, which prevents the thyroid gland from absorbing iodine.